University of Notre Dame residence halls: Traditions

 Every fall the dorm hosts the Keough Hall Chariot Race, in which the different sections within Keough, as well as other dorms, build chariots to race against one another.
-The day-long event is followed that night by a dance.
+The day-long event is followed that night by a Toga Dance, in which both Keough residents and their dates wear bedsheets as "togas".
 In the spring, Keough once held a dance formal called the White Wedding in which the members of the dorm create a comical mock wedding ceremony for other members of the dorm and their dates.
 Late in the year the dorm hosts the Aussie Fest, which usually wraps up the year with a cookout, games and music.
-The hall also hosts the Toga Dance, a "Rootreat", and also organize summer service at St. Brendan's Parish in Tanzania.
+The hall also hosts a spiritual retreat called "Rootreat" and organizes summer service at St. Brendan's Parish in Tanzania.